 According to the WB report, India's gross domestic product (GDP) was valued at USD 2.597 trillion at the end of last year, overtaking France's GDP of USD 2.582 trillion at the same time.
 However, in terms of per capita GDP, India was still miles behind France whose number is nearly 20 times more than that of India.
 India's gigantic population (134 crore vis-à-vis France's 6.7 crore) was cited as the reason.

-According to an op-ed piece in Global Times, the status of being the sixth largest economy of the world was something "long overdue" for India.
+op-ed piece in Global Times, the status of being the sixth largest economy of the world was something "long overdue" for India.
 It said India did not end up a "post-independence basket" case after the British quit and the three consecutive five-year plans between 1951 and 1965 executed by Jawaharlal Nehru delivered, convincing even those who were sceptical about India's capabilities.

 The piece mentioned about Percival Griffiths, a former colonial administrator who was not sure about India's capabilities once, said a decade after India's independence that it was achieving something he had once thought impossible.
 It also cited British economist Barbara Ward who in 1961 lauded India's progress in infrastructure and industry.